vtluug/docker-manifests/nginx/README.md

 ## Running it

-Run `docker-compose up -d` as papatux
+Run `docker-compose up -d` as papatux.